The Valhalla Project Niagara is a non profit agency for veterans and first responders with PTSD.

 -Veteran or First responders

 L2L ONLINE - The educational and communication components , as well as some of the activities, have been adapted to an online format consisting of 10 x 3 hour live sessions.
-We have completed the inaugural intake in May and there is currently a cohort running with the sessions being Mondays and Thursdays.
-We are expecting to run another program cohort in July.
-Anticipated dates are to be confirmed but we are hoping to run a zoom program every month.
-Times to be confirmed but anticipated to be early afternoon 12-3.
+Programs currently run with the sessions being Mondays and Thursdays.
+We are expecting to run another program in May -June.
+Anticipated dates are to be confirmed .
+Times generally 10-1 .
 The sessions are scheduled for 3 hours but generally run 2 1/2 , with a chat afterwards.
 Subject matter experts (all with PTSD) are brought in as guest presenters.

 Criteria For The Program